tavdix/tavdix.github.io/index.md

 I am no expert; however, I’ve have hands-on experience and/or a good understaning of the following areas:

 ##### Operating Systems:
-* Linux (Ubuntu, Kali Linux), Windows OS, Windows Server Software, Mac OS
+* Linux (Ubuntu, Kali Linux, CentOS), Windows OS, Windows Server Software, Mac OS

 ##### Virtualization
 * VirtualBox, Proxmox